slurmulon/bach/README.md

 `warble.json` makes it trivial, especially for JavaScript engines, to sequentially process a `warble` music track and synchronize it in real-time with audio.

-warble allows people to create modules and/or applications that associate arbitrary data with music in real-time
+In general `warble` allows people to create modules and/or applications that need to associate arbitrary data with music in real-time.

 ## Install